Consensys/doc.quorum-key-manager/docs/HowTo/Use-Manifest-File.md

 - `specs`: *object* - configuration object to connect to an underlying secure system storage
 - `tags`: *map* of *strings* to *strings* - (optional) user set information about the store

-The node manifest contains the following fields to configure a node:
+A node manifest contains the following fields to configure a node:

 - `kind`: *string* - "Node"
 - `version`: *string* - node version